-Whip up these easy to make Cheesecake Milkshakes with only 4 ingredients (plus garnishes) and celebrate the people who inspire you the most (Also, who else is now stuck singing “my milkshake brings all the boys to the yard”?)
+Whip up these easy to make Cheesecake Milkshakes as a dessert for two with only 4 ingredients (plus garnishes) and celebrate the people who inspire you the most (Also, who else is now stuck singing “my milkshake brings all the boys to the yard”?)

 “What’s Galentine’s Day?
 Oh it’s only the best day of the year.
 Every February 13th, my lady friends and I leave our husbands and boyfriends at home and we just come and kick it up breakfast style.
 Ladies celebrating ladies.
 It’s like Lilith Fair, minus the angst.
 Plus frittatas.”

 In honor of what should be a national holiday (thanks Leslie!), a group of my lady friend bloggers got together to post recipes that we would share if we could be in the same room today.
 Gotta love the Internet!

 Now I don’t have a breakfast recipe for you (although I’d happily argue that these could be served for breakfast), but I love getting ice cream and milkshakes with friends.

 Everyone knows how much I love cheesecake, so I thought Cheesecake Milkshakes would be the perfect dessert for two to share for Galentine’s Day.

 With only 4 main ingredients (plus garnishes), you can whip up these easy milkshakes in no time.

 Being single is tough, not going to lie.

 Most days I’m strong enough to handle it, but then I have my bad days where I break down (I mean, who hasn’t though?).